Ian's Customs: Lage Max11A1/15 Light Machine Gun

 Frequently Asked Questions

-The build features a Spuhr BAM (Ballistic Adjustable Mount) designed for the Swedish military, holding an Aimpoint CompM4 red dot sight with a magnifier.
-This setup allows for precise zeroing at distances from 250 to 600 meters.
+The build utilizes a Spuhr BAM (Ballistic Adjustable Mount) system, which pairs an Aimpoint CompM4 red dot sight with a magnifier on a cam system for precise zeroing at distances from 250 to 600 meters.

 More Gunsmithing & DIY Videos You Might Like